 David’s extensive business background combined with his personal story of recovery led to the founding of Turnbridge in 2003.
-Under his direction, Turnbridge has evolved into a nationally recognized program for young men and young women.
-He has pioneered innovative approaches and developed programs specifically for young adults that have changed the way the industry approaches transitional living.
+Under his direction, Turnbridge has evolved into a nationally provider of residential behavioral healthcare services for both young adults and adolescents.
+He has pioneered innovative approaches and developed programs specifically for these age groups that have changed the way the industry approaches treatment.

 His educational background includes a Liberal Arts education from Harvard University.
 In addition to spending most of his career in the non-profit world, his professional experience also includes a variety of leadership roles with start-up organizations and educational institutions.

-He enjoys spending time with his ten year old daughter Alexis, is an aspiring musician, and an avid golfer.
+He enjoys spending time with his sixteen year old daughter Alexis, is an aspiring musician, and an avid golfer.

-As Executive Vice President, Brett provides oversight and support to all departments within Turnbridge.
-He joined Turnbridge in February 2010 and is responsible for maintaining focused and driven business operations, project management and execution, increasing programmatic efficiencies both clinically and residentially, and ensuring quality client care is accomplished.
+As President, Brett provides oversight and support to all departments within Turnbridge.
+He joined Turnbridge in February 2010 and is responsible for maintaining focused and driven clinical operations, project management and execution, increasing programmatic efficiencies, and ensuring quality outcomes and customer satisfaction are acheived.

-As Vice President, Jamie not only participates in and oversees the admissions process, but also spearheads the effort to build bridges between Turnbridge and other high quality treatment programs across the country.
+As Executive Vice President, Jamie oversees daily operations and spearheads the effort to build bridges between Turnbridge and other high quality treatment programs across the country.
 Maintaining close ties with other centers gives Turnbridge two distinct advantages.
 First, knowing the people, philosophies, and practices of other centers makes the process of integrating new residents from these centers smoother and easier.
 Second, by understanding the specialties of other centers, it allows Turnbridge to recommend the best care option when Turnbridge may not be their best solution.
 Jamie has helped hundreds of families navigate the difficult road of choosing a treatment program that best suits their loved one’s needs.

-Gordon oversees the admissions department and helps families in crisis find hope and help for their loved ones in need.
-As both a board certified addiction counselor and a Turnbridge alumni, Gordon’s intimate understanding of Turnbridge’s powerful ability to help young people overcome mental health and substance use disorders is informed by both personal and professional experience.
+Gordon oversees the admissions department and helps families in crisis find help for their loved ones in need.
+As both a board certified counselor and a Turnbridge alumni, Gordon’s intimate understanding of Turnbridge’s powerful ability to help young people overcome behavioral health conditions is informed by both personal and professional experience.
 This perspective allows Gordon to relate deeply to these issues, and to explain at a foundational level the many aspects of Turnbridge’s Programs.

 After receiving his Bachelor’s degree from Southern Connecticut State University, Gordon realized a newfound desire to help others overcome mental health disorders.
 He subsequently completed a counseling certification program and in January of 2011 joined the team of professionals at Turnbridge, where he’s excelled in a variety of direct-care roles.
 In July of 2013, Turnbridge asked Gordon to apply his knowledge and insight to the work of Admissions, where he has the privilege of being among the first points of touch between families seeking help, and Turnbridge’s ability to give hope.
 Today, Gordon leads a team of compassionate and knowledgeable admissions coordinators who on the front lines supporting families through the process of evaluating appropriate treatment solutions for their loved one.

 In his free time, Gordon enjoys spending time with his wife and two young children and patronizing New Haven’s many exceptional restaurants.

-Bill has over a decade of professional experience in the field of substance abuse treatment, having made significant contributions as a direct-care clinician and administrator in multiple settings and levels of care.
+Bill has over 15 years of professional experience in the field of mental healthcare, having made significant contributions as a direct-care clinician and administrator in multiple settings and levels of care.
 Bill is both nationally and internationally credentialed as a Drug and Alcohol Counselor and is a certified BLS & CPR trainer through the American Heart Association.
 Additionally, Bill’s personal experience in long-term recovery adds to his ability to combine professional expertise with a unique passion and motivation.
 This has afforded Bill the opportunity to help others achieve their own sustained recovery with approaches that are evidence-based, while respecting the unique needs of the individual.